01 of 12

 Hand out your graduation party favors in these glittery, do-it-yourself trays.
-Creating these glitzy letters is simple enough: just follow the instructions from Darice.
-Spell out GRAD or the graduate's name or even the university they'll be intending in the fall.
-Once these letters are constructed, stuff them full of sweet surprises (maybe the grad's favorite sugary treats?).Continue to 4 of 12 below.
+Spell out GRAD, the graduate's name, or even the university they'll be intending in the fall.
+Once these letters are constructed, stuff them full of the graduate's favorite sweet surprises.

 04 of 12